MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 ## <a name="bkmk_config"></a> Enable device upload when co-management isn't enabled

 If you don't have co-management enabled, you'll use the **Cloud Attach Configuration Wizard** to enable device upload.
 You can upload your devices without enabling automatic enrollment for co-management or switching workloads to Intune.
 All Devices managed by Configuration Manager that have **Yes** in the **Client** column will be uploaded.
 If needed, you can limit upload to a single device collection.
 If co-management is already enabled in your environment, [Edit co-management properties](#bkmk_edit) to enable device upload instead.
+Before you enable tenant attach, verify that the [prerequisites for tenant attach](prerequisites.md) have been met.

 When co-management isn't enabled, use the instructions below to enable device upload: